Smack Dab in the Middle of Maybe

 Bonus Tracks:

-These are songs that didn’t fit a particular chapter but are by Mississippi artists whose work I especially admire.
+These are songs that didn’t fit a particular chapter but are by some of the other Mississippi artists whose work I especially admire.
 I’d love to hear from readers about other Mississippi artists that you would like to nominate for inclusion in this list.

 “Tones of Home” – Blind Melon